jvanname/circcash/CODE_OF_CONDUCT.md

-our community a harassment-free experience for everyone, regardless of age, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, irrelevant arrests or convictions, nationality, personal appearance, marital status, race, religion, or sexual identity and orientation.
+our community a harassment-free experience for everyone, regardless of age, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, irrelevant arrests or convictions, nationality, personal appearance, marital or relationship status, race, religion, or sexual identity and orientation.

 ## Our Standards